Be Fearful When Others Are Greedy and Greedy When Others Are Fearful (Warren Buffett)

 In addition to over optimistic income statements, corporate balance sheets are also top heavy.
 Corporations (and consumers) have loaded up with considerably more debt than at previous market tops.
 As profits slide and interest rates rise, corporate treasurers might find it difficult to not only make their current interest payments but also refinance at higher rates.
 We don’t know the exact catalyst that will end this bull market but we do know it will end.
 The last three similar stock market bubbles that exhibited these blazing warning signs all ended in crashes.

-It is not what you buy but what you pay
+It is not what you buy but what you pay for it

 The S&P is historically overpriced now as the Price / Sales ratio reflects an all-time bubble high valuation.
 This indicator is similar to the “Buffett ratio” in that the average stock price today is much too elevated in relation to the underlying sales (and future sales) of that company.